annstrange/breast-cancer-cnn/README.md

-# breast-cancer-cnn
-Breast Cancer biopsy image analysis using a Convolutional Neural Network (CNN)
+# Breast Cancer biopsy image analysis using a Convolutional Neural Network (CNN)

 # Objective
 Breast cancer tumor biopsy classification of benign or malignant remains a very manual and subjective process, done by specially trained pathologists.
 Breast Cancer is the 2nd leading cause of cancer deaths globally, in women.
 Advancing the fight against cancer requires early detection which could be aided by an efficient detection system.